 Information for Faculty

-Academic Planning is the upgraded tool to replace WebAdvisor.
-Both tools are currently available, but WebAdvisor will be phased out by the end of 2020.
-Academic Planning provides enhanced advising tools for faculty, and allows advisor to see the same details as their advisees.
-You can Login using the links in WebAdvisor, My Hamilton, or this link.
+Academic Planning is the upgraded tool that replaces WebAdvisor.
+Academic Planning provides enhanced advising tools for faculty, and allows advisors to see the same details as their advisees.
+You can log in using the link below or from My Hamilton.

-In addition, faculty can waive prerequisites or give permission for signature only courses from the Academic Planning rosters using the Permissions Tab.
+In addition, faculty can waive prerequisites or give permission for "signature required" courses from the Academic Planning rosters using the "Permissions" tab.
 (See the How to Use Permissions document).

-Current and past class lists are available in WebAdvisor.
+Current and past class lists are available in Academic Planning.
 We do not provide printed rosters.
 Rosters are updated as soon as registration activity occurs.
 Rosters can be customized to include waitlisted students.
-You can Email an individual student, or the entire class directly from the roster page.
-There is also a Photo Roster available for each class.
+You can email an individual student, or the entire class directly from the roster page.
+There is also a Photo Roster available for each class in Academic Planning.
 (Please note: Blackboard listings are NOT the official class or grade roster).

-Students must have the signature of the course instructor and their faculty advisor in order to add or drop courses.
-Add/Drop is done through a paper course change form.
-It is the Student's responsibility to turn the completed form into the Registrar's Office before the deadline.
-During the add period, faculty must keep track of class size, since many students do not turn the add slips in right away.
-Faculty may add as many students as they wish, or if the course has reached capacity, tell students that the course is closed.
+With the exception of Seniors, students must have the signature/electronic approval of the course instructor and their faculty advisor in order to add or drop courses.
+Seniors only need the approval of the course instructor.
+Add/Drop is done through an online process.
+It is the student’s responsibility to submit the form and follow up on completion before the deadline.
+During the Add period, faculty should keep track of class size, since students are not added or dropped until the form is completed by all applicable parties.

 Drop for Not Attending

-Faculty MAY choose to drop any student who is registered, but who does not attend any class meetings during the 1st full week of classes.
-Students can be dropped on WebAdvisor by checking the box in the Flag for Non-Attendance column on the Photo Roster page.
+Faculty MAY choose to drop any student who is registered but who does not attend any class meetings during the 1st full week of classes.
+Students can be dropped by checking the box in the Flag for Non-Attendance column on the Photo Roster page in WebAdvisor.
 Please do NOT drop students who are on the waitlist.
 See the Policy on Attendance in the College Catalogue.

-All courses are assigned rooms based on course size, type and location.
+All courses are assigned rooms based on course size, type, and location.
 Room changes are difficult to make, especially for large classes.
-If your classroom is too small, please call or email Phylicia Cronin in the Registrar's Office (firstname.lastname@example.org, 315-859-4638) for assistance.
+If your classroom is too small or you would like to inquire about the possibility of changing rooms, please submit a Classroom Change Request.
 To schedule rooms for other meetings or discussions, please use the Events Calendar to find and request spaces.

 Final Grade Policy

-Final Grades are submitted online through WebAdvisor.
+Final Grades are submitted online through Academic Planning.
 Grades are due 72 hours after the Final Exam for each course.
-(See How to Use WebAdvisor or Student Planning Grading).
-In the Spring, grades for Seniors MUST be submitted by NOON on the Wednesday after Finals.
+(See How to Use Academic Planning for Grading).
 Please plan for grading time in advance.
 No final grades will be distributed to any students until all grades are in and processed.
 If you will be leaving Clinton at the end of the term, be sure all your grades are turned in before you leave.

-Hamilton's academic calendar has two 15-week semesters (including the final exam week).
+Hamilton’s academic calendar has two 15-week semesters (including the final exam week).
 Classes are held on National Holidays during the academic year, unless the holiday falls during a scheduled break.
-Some office may be closed on Labor Day, but classes will be in session.
-For the 2019-20 year, the Registrar's Office will be open on Labor Day.
+Some offices may be closed on Labor Day, but classes will be in session.
+The office will be open on Martin Luther King, Jr. Day, January 15, 2024.

 - Explanation of Time Blocks